victordomingos/The-No-Title-Tech-Blog/src/content/articles/2018/2018-04-20_responsive_images_in_pelican.md

             logger.info("Generated Thumbnail {}".format(os.path.basename(path)))
 ```

-Following the advice found in somwhere on the web or in PIL's documentation, I commented out the `thumbnail.save(path)` line and expanded it to optimize, reduce the quality to 70% and generate progressive JPEGs (if applicable).
-The changed plugin must now live in the projects' `plugins` folder, instead of being just mentioned in the `Pipfile` or in the `requirements.txt` file.
+Following the advice found somwhere on the web or in PIL's documentation, I commented out the `thumbnail.save(path)` line and expanded it to optimize, reduce the quality to 70% and generate progressive JPEGs (if applicable).
+The changed plugin must now live in the projects' ` plugins` folder, instead of being just mentioned in the `Pipfile` or in the `requirements.txt` file.
 It's still not as good as having a proper image optimization routine, but better than just keeping uploading and serving completely non-optimized image files.